Philadelphia: 19th century

 Throughout the 19th century, Philadelphia hosted a variety of industries and businesses; the largest was the textile industry.
 Major corporations in the 19th and early 20th centuries included the Baldwin Locomotive Works, William Cramp & Sons Shipbuilding Company, and the Pennsylvania Railroad.
 Established in 1870, the Philadelphia Conveyancers' Association was chartered by the state in 1871.
 Along with the U.S. Centennial in 1876, the city's industry was celebrated in the Centennial Exposition, the first official World's fair in the U.S.

 Immigrants, mostly from Ireland and Germany, settled in Philadelphia and the surrounding districts.
 These immigrants were largely responsible for the first general strike in North America in 1835, in which workers in the city won the ten-hour workday.
 The city was a destination for thousands of Irish immigrants fleeing the Great Famine in the 1840s; housing for them was developed south of South Street and later occupied by succeeding immigrants.
 They established a network of Catholic churches and schools and dominated the Catholic clergy for decades.
 Anti-Irish, anti-Catholic nativist riots erupted in Philadelphia in 1844.
 The rise in population of the surrounding districts helped lead to the Act of Consolidation of 1854, which extended the city limits from the 2 sqmi of Center City to the roughly 134 sqmi of Philadelphia County.

 In the latter half of the 19th century and leading into the 20th century, immigrants from Russia, Eastern Europe, and Italy, and African Americans from the southern U.S. settled in the city.

 Philadelphia was represented by the Washington Grays in the American Civil War.
-The African-American population of Philadelphia increased from 31,699 to 219,559 between 1880 and 1930.
-Black newcomers in the 20th century were part of the Great Migration out of the rural south and into northern and midwestern industrial cities.
+The African-American population of Philadelphia increased from 31,699 to 219,559 between 1880 and 1930, largely stemming from the Great Migration from the South.